pratha-mahajan/Understanding/README.md

 # Understanding
-Learning , what is github
+Learning , what is github?